TheSakman/aws-serverless/README.md

 # aws-serverless

-Repository for AWS serverless functions and configurations
+Repository for AWS serverless functions and configurations.

+Initially a place to put test code from the acloud.guru course Automating AWS with Python.